ethyca/fides/docs/fides/docs/guides/policies.md

 ## Example Policies
 The following are examples of real-world use cases for Fides Policies, representing common business requirements or legislation.
-For more information on reading and defining Policies, see the [compliance Policies](./compliance_policies.md) guide.

 !!!
 Note "Always ensure your Policies accurately represent your business needs prior to using them in production environments."